Team

 Isabel Gahren – Co-Founder

-Isabel is the project lead of the DHRLab.
-Her areas of expertise are ICT4X, New Work, and Systems Thinking.
-She currently works at betterplace-lab, the Think-and-Do-Tank of betterplace.org.
-She is Co-Founder and Board Member of Future Challenges e.V., a certified Warm Data Lab Host by the International Bateson Institute and a certified Facilitator of Transformation.
+Isabels areas of expertise are ICT4X, New Work, and Systems Thinking.
+She currently works at betterplace-lab, the Think-and-Do-Tank of betterplace.org, certified Warm Data Lab Host by the International Bateson Institute and a certified Facilitator of Transformation.
+She is co-founder of Future Challenges.

 Eike Leonhardt – Co-Founder

 Eike has a background in political science, business and digital technology and works at the intersection of the three for over 15 years.
 His experience includes gigs at consulting firms, digital agencies, academic institutions and freelance work, amongst others.
-Eike is Co-founder as well as board member of Future Challenges and works on the strategic aspects of what we do.
+Eike is Co-founder as well as board member of Future Challenges and works on the strategic alignement.

 Linda has a background in philosophy, political science and human rights work and explores the intersection of human rights and digital transformation from an academic and civil society perspective for over ten years.
-Linda is Co-Founder as well as board member of Future Challenges and is in charge of running the organization as our MD.
+Linda is co-founder, board member and managing director of Future Challenges.

 Mario Wiedemann – Co-Founder

-Mario is a political scientist who has been working on the intersection of the Internet and societal developments for ten years.
-He started to grow futurechallenges’ worldwide blogger community ten years ago.
-Mario appreciates the various domains in which the Internet has promoted open content and he has worked for several years on open educational resources and on open data.
+Mario is a political scientist who has been working on the intersection of the Internet and societal developments for the last fifteen years, focussing on open educational resources and on open data.
 He is working as a project manager for the Bertelsmann Stiftung.
+He started to grow Future Challenges’ worldwide blogger community ten years ago and is co-founder and board member of Future Challenges.

 Dr. Ole Wintermann – Co-Founder

 Ole is an economist and social scientist and has worked at the Bertelsmann Stiftung for many years.
-It was there that the idea for Futurechallenes.org was born.
-He has been working for years on issues of human rights, the open Internet, Open Science and Creative Commons.
+It was there that the idea for the blogger network of Future Challenes was born.
 Currently, he is concerned with the question of how digitalization can be used to achieve more sustainability in business.
+He is co-founder of Future Challenges.

 Tobi Adeleke – Project Lead DHRLab

-Oluwatobiloba, called Tobi, is a social scientist with over five years of experience in civil society and academia.
-Her expertise lies in topics at the intersection of digital transformation and society, including human rights.
-Oluwatobiloba graduated from the Global Studies Programme at the Humboldt University of Berlin and is also a PhD student at the same university where she is completing her research on the intersectionality of social inequalities.
+Oluwatobiloba, called Tobi, is a social scientist with nearly ten years of experience in civil society and academia.
+Her expertise lies in topics at the intersection of digital transformation and social inequalities.
+Oluwatobiloba graduated from the Global Studies Programme at the Humboldt University of Berlin where she is completing her PhD on the intersectionality of social inequalities.
+At Future Challenges she's been the project lead for the DHRLab.

 Luca studies political science and sociology at the Humboldt University Berlin.
 His main fields of interest are social theory and questions of international justice.
 Since 2018 he has been working for non-governmental organisations in the field of international cooperation.
-Luca is our student assistant for the Digital Human Rights Lab.
+After working for the DHRLab Luca became member of Future Challenges.

 Andreas Nüßlein - Tech Lead